 Background to the Manual Handbrake Report

 CarGurus UK has been monitoring the prevalence of the traditional manual handbrake in new car price lists since 2018.
-In the first iteration of our Manual Handbrake Report, the once-standard feature was already on the decline, and featured in just 37% of new cars.
+In the first iteration of our Manual Handbrake Report, the once-standard feature was already on the decline, and appeared in just 37% of new cars.
 While several car-markers including BMW, Hyundai and Renault continued to offer manual handbrakes on many of their cars, others such as Jaguar, Audi and Mercedes had already moved the entirety of their product offerings to electronic parking brakes.

 By 2019 the number of new cars available with a manual handbrake had fallen to 30%, and a year after that it was down to 24%, with newer versions of cars including the BMW 1 Series and Peugeot 208 making the switch to electronic parking brakes.
 Over a two-year period from 2019 to 2021, the number of new BMWs offered with a manual handbrake fell from 14 to 3.

-Last year, CarGurus UK’s study into the availability of manual handbrakes in the new car market revealed that only 13% of models were available with this feature.
+In 2022, CarGurus UK’s study into the availability of manual handbrakes in the new car market revealed that only 13% of models were available with this feature.
 Vehicles with manual handbrakes to have fallen from sales lists included the Peugeot 108 and Citroen C1 city cars, the Nisan Micra supermini and the BMW X1 crossover.

-Which brings us to the latest iteration of our Manual Handbrake Report, and the news that only 9% of new cars are available with this once ubiquitous feature.
+As mentioned in the introduction, by the time the 2023 CarGurus UK Manual Handbrake Report was launched, only 9% of new cars were available with this feature.
 Cars that in 2023 ceased to be available with manual handbrakes included the Hyundai i30 and Kona Electric, the Renault Clio, and the Toyota Proace Verso.

 Number of New Cars with Manual Handbrakes By Brand